Relationships with other agencies

 Working with schools

 There is a strong working relationship between the council and all schools.
 A Headteacher Standing Conference Executive has been established which meets 3 times a year with senior members of the Children's Services Department.
-There are also termly meetings with all Heads according to phase.
+There are also termly meetings per phase with all Headteachers.

 There are also a number of other important collaborative arrangements, such as the Secondary Improving Behaviour and Attendance Partnership.

 Schools, regardless of their status, come together with the LA to discuss, for example, issues such as admissions, funding and major policy areas.

 There are also termly briefing meetings for chairmen and vice-chairmen of governing bodies and an annual meeting between the Cabinet Member for Children's Services and chairmen of governors.

 The council's role

 The council's education policies have traditionally had three interrelated aims:

 - to introduce the widest range of parental and pupil choice;